amgretar/grec/README.md

 smoothing of the spectrum acquired by low order polynomial fits over several adjacent points.
 Choice of averaging method.

-Tested on Ubuntu16.04, `8.04 and MacOS.
+Tested on Ubuntu 16.04, 18.04 and MacOS.
 User should have installed: python 2.7, gnuradio, astropy, uhd, astropy, matplotlib==2.02 .

 Credits: